symfony-cmf/routing-bundle/README.md

 See also [Symfony documentation for DependencyInjection tags.](http://symfony.com/doc/2.0/reference/dic_tags.html)

-## Doctrine Router
+## Dynamic Router

-**Note**: To use the doctrine router with the provided document classes, you need PHPCR-ODM installed.
+**Note**: To use the dynamic router with the provided document classes, you need Doctrine PHPCR-ODM installed.
 (See the link in the *Installation* section).

 This implementation of a router loads routes from a RouteRepositoryInterface.
-This interface can be easily implemented with doctrine.
+This interface can be easily implemented with Doctrine.
 The router works with the base UrlMatcher and UrlGenerator classes and only adds loading routes from the database and the concept of referenced content.

-The DoctrineRouter service is set up with a repository.
+The DynamicRouter service is set up with a repository.
 See the configuration section for how to change the route_repository_service.
 This bundle comes with a route repository implementation for PHCPR-ODM.
 PHPCR is well suited to the tree nature of the data.
 If you use PHPCR-ODM with a